Skip NavigationSkip to Primary Content

 Minerals from saliva are deposited and crystalize in dental plaque on the tooth surface to form calculus, which is a hard brown deposit that can’t be brushed away.
 Certain teeth, including teeth that are less or non-functional due to disease, tend to build more calculus.

 On its own, calculus isn’t a disease.
-However, it often signals the existence of periodontal or other oral disease and can contribute to disease progression.
+However, it often signals the existence of periodontal or other oral diseases and can contribute to disease progression.
 While the oral bacteria present in dental plaque are fast to adhere to the clean tooth, the rough surface of calculus allows bacteria to attach more easily.

 Our pets develop periodontal disease when dental plaque invades the periodontal tissues.